PrinciplesDotDev/principles/core-logic-seperate-from-framework.md

 Core logic that is related to solving a business or domain problem should exist outside of a framework.

-The current framework used in the application shouldn't interfere with this this logic.

 ## Why

-Core business logic code is the most valuable asset of the business.
-Integrating it into a framework means that once a framework changes, this asset is lost.
-Separating it from the framework allows the framework to change over time without throwing away that asset.
+- Core logic is the most valuable asset of the business.
+A framework change with the core logic integrated results in a loss of that asset.
+Separation from the framework keeps the asset whilst allowing the framework to change.

-The framework is not created to solve your business problem.
-Frameworks are tools that provide a structured way of engineering and abstractions to make engineering easier.
-Using a new framework often means adopting the framework's principles and way of structuring your code at the expense of your own.
-And as the framework is not created to solve your particular problem, and it cannot know the best way to solve it.
+- Separating core logic lets you use your own principles instead of the frameworks.
+Frameworks provide structure and useful abstractions that make engineering easier.
+Yet, using a framework often means using its principles at the expense of your own.
+- You can solve your business problem better.
+Because a framework is not created to solve your particular problem, it cannot know the best way to solve it.

-Using both your team principles and the frameworks abstractions, you can solve your problem better than using a framework in it's entirety and can structure it in a more suitable way.

-- Code comprehension is significantly easier, as it requires no special knowledge of the framework.
+- Code is easier to read.
+You only need to understand the programming language, not the framework.
-- Easy to test core logic, as it is not wrapped in a framework.
+- Code is easier to test.
+It is not wrapped in a framework's abstractions.

 ## How

 The below example is taken from a redux framework example in which a reducer - a redux concept - is used to add a todo item to an object.
+Where the core logic is wrapped inside the reducer.

 ```js
 function nextTodoId(todos) {